KDE/documentation-docs-krita-org/KritaFAQ.rst

 I can't edit text from PSD files created by Photoshop
 -----------------------------------------------------

-There is no text support for PSD file yet.
-The text will appear rasterized and converted into a paint layer.
+Since Krita 5.3, PSD text loading is supported.
+However, because there's significant differences between photoshop and Krita, Krita will prompt whether it should load the text data as text or as a paint layer.
+Try reloading the psd and ensure you confirm you wish to load text as editable objects.

 How much memory does my image take?
 -----------------------------------